Veteran keeper joining Man Utd staff has major language barrier under Amorim - TribalFootball.com

-Veteran keeper joining Man Utd staff has major language barrier under Amorim
+Veteran keeper coach joining Man Utd staff has major language barrier under Amorim

+Manchester United may have a slight concern about new goalkeeper coach Jorge Vital.

 The veteran, who is now 63, has come in as part of new manager Ruben Amorim’s backroom staff.